neondatabase/website/content/docs/ai/ai-intro.md

 Vector databases enable efficient storage and retrieval of vector data, which is an essential component in building AI applications that leverage Large Language Models (LLMs) such as OpenAI.

 Neon supports the `pgvector` open-source extension, which enables Postgres as a vector database for storing and querying vector embeddings.
 By enabling Postgres as a vector database, you can keep your data in the open-source database that you know and trust.
-There's no need for data migration or a proprietary vector storage solution.
+There's no need for data migration or a 3rd-party vector storage solution.

 <CTA title="Neon AI Starter Kit" description="Get a headstart on your AI app with the Neon AI Starter Kit.
 Tools, starter apps, and step-by-step instructions to get you up and running in minutes." buttonText="Sign Up" buttonUrl="https://console.neon.tech/signup" />

-The _Neon AI Starter Kit_ includes:
+The **Neon AI Starter Kit** includes:

-- Neon Postgres with the latest version of `pgvector` for storing vector embeddings
+- Neon Postgres with the latest version of the Postgres [pgvector](https://neon.tech/docs/extensions/pgvector) extension for storing vector embeddings
-- The `neon_vecs` Python and JavaScript SDKs for managing and querying vector embeddings in Postgres with the `pgvector` extension
-- The `neon_ai` utility for generating vector embeddings with your chosen LLM and storing them in Postgres
-- Starter apps to get you up and running in minutes:
+- Hackable, fully-featured [starter apps](#ai-starter-apps) to get you up and running:
-  - AI chatbot starter app
+  - Chatbot starter apps
-  - RAG starter app
+  - RAG chatbot starter apps
-  - Semantic search starter app
+  - Semantic search starter apps
   - Hybrid search starter app
-  - Image search starter app
+  - Reverse image search starter apps
-  - Chat with PDF starter app
+  - Chat with PDF starter apps
-- The Neon AI scaling guide
+- The [Neon AI scaling guide](/docs/ai/ai-scale-with-neon) &#8212; scale your app with Neon's Autoscaling, Read Replica, and serverless driver features
-- The Neon AI go-live checklist
+- The Neon AI go-live checklist &#8212; make sure you are ready for production with our go-live checklist
+- A collection of [AI apps built with Neon](#ai-apps-built-with-neon) for your reference

 ## AI basics